GM-Alex/user-access-manager/readme.txt

 == Screenshots ==

 1. The group manger.
-2. The setting screen - Part 1.
+2. The setting screen
-3. The setting screen - Part 2.
-4. The setting screen - Part 3.
-5. The setup screen.
+3. The setup screen.
-6. Integration into post overview.
+4. Integration into post overview.
-7. Integration into the post page.
-8. Admin hint at the blog frontend.